Graduate Certificate in Health and Health Policy

 WWS 571c Topics in Devt: Global Challenges of Infection, Burden and Control, Adel Mahmoud and Bryan Grenfell

-WWS 593b Reproductive Health and Reproductive Rights, James Trussell (Session II)
+WWS 593b Reproductive Health and Reproductive Rights, James Trussell and Abigail Aiken (Half-term: Session II)

-WWS 594c Maternal and child health: Culture, controversy and policy, Betsy Armstrong (Session I)
+WWS 594c Maternal and Child Health: Culture, Controversy & Policy, Betsy Armstrong (Half-term: Session I)

-WWS 594k The Development Challenge of HIV/AIDS, Keith Hansen (Session I)
+WWS 594k The Development Challenge of HIV/AIDS, Keith Hansen (Half-term: Session I)

 In exceptional cases, students may be granted special permission to substitute one of the two required elective courses with either a health-related graduate-level course offered by a department outside of the Woodrow Wilson School (WWS), or a WWS graduate level course that is not on the list of approved electives.